Efe Irele: Early life and career

 Irele was born in Lagos, Nigeria, where she spent her formative years. but hails from Edo State.
 She has three siblings.
-She attended Corona Primary School, Lagos, and had her secondary education at Queen's College, Yaba.
+She attended Corona School, Gbagada, Lagos, and had her secondary education at Queen's College, Yaba.
 She holds a degree in sociology from Bowen University and a master's degree in human resource management from the University of Chester, United Kingdom.

 Irele began her career as a model and starred as a video vixen in Burna Boy's "Like to Party" video in 2012 and Adekunle Gold's "Sade" video before transitioning to acting.
 Her breakout role came in the TV series Lagos Real Fake Life (2018), where she portrayed a modern Nigerian woman navigating societal expectations.
 Since then, she has appeared in numerous films and TV productions, including Hey You (film) and Two Weeks in Lagos.
 Irele launched the Efe Irele Autism Foundation in 2018 to cater for autistic children.